buildbot/buildbot/master/docs/manual/concepts.rst

 Email Addresses
 ~~~~~~~~~~~~~~~

-The :bb:status:`MailNotifier` is a status target which can send email about the results of each build.
+The :bb:reporter:`MailNotifier` is a status target which can send email about the results of each build.
 It accepts a static list of email addresses to which each message should be delivered, but it can also be configured to send mail to the :class:`Build`\'s Interested Users.
 To do this, it needs a way to convert User names into email addresses.